Get your copy of the NSCA CSCS exam cheat sheet. It helps immensely for studying for the exam.

 - 10 – 35% of total calories for adults over 18

-Sport dieticians first need to establish protein needs, and then determine carbohydrate and fat needs next.
+Sports dieticians first need to establish protein needs and then determine carbohydrate and fat needs next.

 Concerns about the RDA for Protein

-Some suggest that adults need to take in more than the recommended daily average of protein for their bone health, management of weight, and the build and repair of muscle.
+Some suggest that adults need to take in more than the recommended daily average of protein for their bone health, weight management, and muscle build and repair.

-Research also says that the higher protein, low carb diets can positively affect blood lipids.
+Research also says that higher protein, low carb diets can positively affect blood lipids.

 Supplemental protein increases calcium loss via urine for healthy people consuming between 0.7 and 2.1 grams of protein per kilogram.
 Absorption of calcium in the urine, excrement, and intestines increases.